-Applicants requesting financial assistance must complete and submit an SF 424 "Application for Federal Assistance" SF 424A "Budget Information-Non Construction Programs and 424B, "Assurances: Non-Construction Programs."
+Applicants must submit completed and signed SF 424 Application for Federal Assistance, SF 424A Budget Information-Non-Construction Programs, and Standard Form 424B, Assurances: Non-Construction Programs.

 Applicants must provide a certification regarding lobbying when applying for an award in excess of \$100,000.
 Applicants must sign and return the certification with their applications.